adaltas/node-nikita/src/docker/stop.coffee.md

 # `nikita.docker.stop(options, [callback])`

-Stop started containers
+Stop a started container.

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `container` (string)
-  Name/ID of the container. __Mandatory__
+  Name/ID of the container, required.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if using docker-machine
+  Name of the docker-machine, required if using docker-machine.
 * `timeout` (int)
   Seconds to wait for stop before killing it

 ## Callback parameters

 * `err`
   Error object if any.
-* `executed`
+* `status`
-  Wether the container was stoped or not.
+  True unless container was already stopped.

 ## Example